Jerome D. Yavorcik, Boardman, Ohio

 He was loyal friend and a loving brother and uncle, gone much too soon.

-Jerry is survived by his brothers, James (Barbara) Yavorcik of Toledo, John Yavorcik of Columbus, and sister, Joanne (Don) Calhoon of Hilton Head Island, South Carolina.
-Also surviving are nephews Brian Calhoon of Hilton Head and Michael Yavorcik of Toledo; nieces, Katie (Tommy) Hurst, Christie (Ryan) DeAntonio, both of Charleston, SC and Carin (Adam Schenker) Yavorcik of Portland Oregon.
+Jerry is survived by his brothers, James (Barbara) Yavorcik of Toledo and John Yavorcik of Columbus and sister, Joanne (Don) Calhoon of Hilton Head Island, South Carolina.
+Also surviving are nephews, Brian Calhoon of Hilton Head and Michael Yavorcik of Toledo; nieces, Katie (Tommy) Hurst, Christie (Ryan) DeAntonio, both of Charleston, South Carolina and Carin (Adam Schenker) Yavorcik of Portland, Oregon.

 He was pre-deceased by his parents.